Collaborative Computing Project for NMR: CCPN Meetings

 Through its meetings CCPN provides a forum for the discussion of computational and experimental NMR techniques.
 The aim is to debate and spread best practice in the determination of macromolecular information, including structure, dynamics and biological chemistry.
 CCPN continues to arrange annual conferences for the UK NMR community (the current being the ninth) and a series of workshops to discuss and promote data standards.
 Because it is vital to the success of CCPN as a software project and as a coordinated NMR community, its software developers run courses to teach the use of CCPN software and its development framework.
 They also arrange visits to NMR groups to introduce the CCPN program suite and to gain an understanding of the requirements of users.

-CCPN is especially keen to enable young scientists to contribute to and attend its meetings.
-Accordingly, wherever possible CCPN tries to keep conference fees at a minimum by using contributions that come from our industrial sponsorship and software subscriptions.
+CCPN aims to enable young scientists to contribute to and attend its meetings.
+Conference fees are kept low when possible, using contributions that come from industrial sponsorships and software subscriptions.